Tell en-Nasbeh: Hellenistic period

 Tell en-Nasbeh Stratum 1 (Hellenistic, Roman, Byzantine, 323 BC-630 AD).
-Pottery, coins, and other small finds indicate Tell en-Nasbeh was still occupied by the Hellenistic Period when Judas Maccabeus gathered his army at Mizpah to confront the Seleucid army.
+Pottery, coins, and other small finds indicate Tell en-Nasbeh was still occupied by the Hellenistic Period when according to the Hebrew Bible Judas Maccabeus gathered his army at Mizpah to confront the Seleucid army.
 Later finds, including a tower, tombs in the extramural cemeteries, and the floor of a Byzantine church near the western cemetery, speak to some occupation in later periods.

 Excavations

 The site was excavated over 5 seasons between 1926 and 1935 by William Frederic Badè of the Pacific School of Religion in Berkeley, CA. The project was jointly sponsored by the Pacific School of Religion (PSR) and the American Schools of Oriental Research (ASOR), and represents one of the earliest scientific excavations in region.
 After Badè's untimely death in 1936, his colleagues compiled and published a 2-volume final report for the excavation.